ydahal1/ydahal1/ReadMe.md

-The Swiss must've been pretty confident in their chances of victory if they included a corkscrew in their army knife.
+Why are mummys scared of vacation?
+They're afraid to unwind.

 [
-Sat May 16 00:53:26 UTC 2026
+Sun May 17 00:59:37 UTC 2026
  ]